caktus/guidebook/docs/testing/index.md

 you might test that after a user has voted on an issue, they are not allowed to vote again.

 Both kinds of tests are important and should be included.
-But it\'s important to be aware when writing a test whether it\'s supposed to be a unit test or functional test.
+But it's important to be aware when writing a test whether it's supposed to be a unit test or functional test.
 Tests that are hybrids of the two types tend not to be very good at either role.